orbitalmartian/orbitalmartian/README.md

 <div class="markdown prose break-words dark:prose-invert dark">
    <h1>🌟 Welcome to my profile! 🌟</h1>
    <p>🙋‍♂️ Hi there!
-My name is Micah Richardson and I am a software developer and tech enthusiast.
+My name is Micah Richardson and I am a software developer, web designer and tech enthusiast.
 I enjoy working on projects that push the boundaries of what is possible and solve real-world problems.🤓</p>
    <h2>🔗 Social Links 🔗</h2>
    <p>Feel free to connect with me on the following platforms:</p>
    <ul>